-For most growing children, hearing and language are very important for getting to know, understand, and relate to the people and things around them.
+For growing children, hearing and language are very important for getting to know, understand, and relate to the people and things around them.
+The exchange of ideas and information through some form of communication is important for the brain development of all children.
+And for their mental ability to develop fully, they need to learn to communicate well from an early age.

-For a child with hearing loss, the biggest problem is learning to communicate.
-Because she cannot hear words clearly, it is much more difficult for her to learn to speak.
+For a child with hearing loss, who cannot hear words clearly, it is much more difficult for her to understand what is going on around her and to learn to speak.
 So she has trouble both understanding what people want, and telling them what she wants.
 This can lead to frequent disappointments and misunderstandings, both for the child and others.
-It is no surprise, then, that children with hearing loss sometimes are slow in learning to relate to other people, feel lonely or forgotten, or develop 'behavior problems'.
+As a result, children with hearing loss may take longer to learn to relate to other people, feel lonely or forgotten, or develop behavior problems (see Chapter 40).

-Because they have difficulty communicating, deaf children are also more likely to suffer sexual abuse.
-(See Helping Children Who Are Deaf, page 167.)
+Because they have difficulty communicating, children with hearing loss are also more likely to suffer sexual abuse (see Helping Children Who Are Deaf, page 167).